Short positive loxodromics in graph products: Finding short regular and strongly irreducible elements

 \begin{rem} If $\mc{G}_{\G}$ is not torsion free, then there is no guarantee that the stronger statement given in \Cref{cor:torsion_free_full_support} holds.
 For example, considering the subset $U=\{(1,1,0),(1,0,1)\}\subset\Z_2\times\Z_2\times\Z_2$, no element $g\in\langle U\rangle$ satisfies $\supp(g)=\supp(U)$. \end{rem}

-We are now ready to prove Theorem~\ref{thmintro:short_loxodromics}, of which we recall the statement.
+We are now ready to prove Theorem~\ref{thmintro:short_loxodromics}, whose statement we recall.
 Note that the integer $N$ provided by \Cref{prop:full_support} is bounded above both by a function of $\dim(\G)$ and $|U|$, and by a function of $|\G^{(0)}|$ alone.

 \begin{thm} Consider a subset $U\sq\mc{G}_{\G}$ and define $N$ as in \Cref{prop:full_support}. \begin{enumerate} \item If the subgroup $\langle U\rangle$ contains a regular element, then there exists an integer $1\leqslant n\leqslant N$ such that the product $U^n$ contains a regular element. \item If the subgroup $\langle U\rangle$ contains a strongly irreducible element, then there exists $1\leqslant n\leqslant N$ such that $U^n$ contains a strongly irreducible element. \end{enumerate} \end{thm}